Copyright © 2018

 Download the current version and try yourself.

-"MacMahon" needs Java 6 (latest Java version is recommended) and will run on any computer that has Java, like Windows, Linux, Mac, ...
-I strongly recommend to only use the Sun/Oracle Java implementation with my program.
+"MacMahon" requires Java 8 or Java 9 (latest Java version is recommended) and will run on any computer that has Java, like Windows, Linux, Mac, ...
+I strongly recommend to only use the Oracle Java implementation with my program.

 If you find my program usefull, you are welcome to make a donation to my Paypal account --> with an amount chosen by you.